 He also wrote a series following the course of a World War II analogue with behemoths in the place of tanks, dragons instead of planes, enchanted "sticks" that worked a lot like guns, a magical Manhattan Project, and so on.

 Jack L. Chalker's Dancing Gods trilogy had its characters Trapped in Another World where magic was real, but followed very specific rules and mathematically precise patterns, such that every high-ranking wizard also had to be a genius mathematician.
 One of the major subplots follows how much this system is screwed up by the introduction of technology smuggled from Earth; even a pocket calculator could turn a mediocre magician into a powerhouse, and more powerful computers can be programmed to work out new spells at high speeds.
+Also, in one plot where a powerful wizard came to "our world," he discovered that creating magic spells was analogous to computer programming, which allowed him to bring magic to our world.

 In addition to Magic, Inc.., there is Robert A. Heinlein's 1963 novel Glory Road, where magic is treated like Real Life treats technology.
 Although walking the Glory Road actually takes you into parallel universes with slightly different laws.
 Some you can't stop in for more than a short time without dying.